Subshifts with sparse traces: Examples

 \subsection{Subshifts}

-The following example is our first example of a rowsparse blob fractal, and thus shows that in Theorem~\ref{thm:Main}, the case of blob fractals must indeed be included.
-Less trivially, it also shows that while essential width is always one in the cases of finite configurations and path configurations, the essential width of an almost minimal rowsparse subshift can in general be arbitrarily large and can match the sparsity constant.
+The following is our first example of a trace sparse \froctal{}, and thus shows that in Theorem~\ref{thm:Main}, the case of \froctals{} must indeed be included.
+Less trivially, it also shows that while essential trace sparseness is always $1$ in the cases of finite configurations and path configurations, the essential trace sparseness of an almost minimal trace sparse subshift can in general be arbitrarily large and can match the sparseness constant.

-\begin{example} For every $k$, there exists an almost minimal two-dimensional sofic subshift $X$ with $k$-sparse projective subdynamics such that every configuration has essential width $k$. \end{example}
+\begin{example} For every $k$, there exists an almost minimal two-dimensional sofic subshift $X \subset \{0,1\}^{\Z^2}$ with $k$-sparse trace such that every nonzero configuration has essential trace sparseness $k$. \end{example}

-See Figure~\ref{fig:SparseBlobFractal} for an illustration of a typical pattern in $X$.
+See Figure~\ref{fig:SparseBlobFractal} for an illustration of a typical pattern in the subshift $X$ we construct.